Mary Manhein: Career

 Manhein is a member of the national Disaster Mortuary Operational Response Team (DMORT) for Region VI.

 Manhein has worked with industrial disasters such as the Shell Oil refinery explosion in Norco, Louisiana on May 5, 1988, where she was called in to identify the remains of five employees.

 She was involved in the recovery and identification of astronauts' remains after the Space Shuttle Columbia disaster in 2003.
 She has led the FACES team in cemetery recovery work, identifying and returning lost bodies after hurricanes Isaac (2012), Katrina (2005) and Ike (2008) dislodged tombs and burial caskets.

 Manhein has frequently appeared on television in connection with her work, on programs such as America’s Most Wanted, Discovery Health, New Detectives, Missing, and CSNBC and MSNBC news.

 She was interviewed for a 2016 episode of America's Most Wanted as a result of a 2003 attempt to identify "Pontchartrain Jane", whose body was found on June 19, 1986.
 Manhein was able to rule out one possible identification based on dental evidence, and created a facial reconstruction.
 Based on her examination, some of the information recorded about the body was revised, which may yet help to identify "The Lady in the Lake".
+She serves as inspiration for the television show Bones.

 Manhein has served as thesis advisor or co-adviser for about 60 master’s students in anthropology and 20 master's students in natural science.
 She received Outstanding Undergraduate Teaching Awards at lSU in 2006 and 2007.

 Her students and colleagues include facial recognition specialist Eileen Barrow and Manhein's successor as director at LSU, Ginesse Listi.

 Manhein retired from LSU in 2015.